 Do what you want and you won't have regrets, even if the outcome isn't what you might have been shooting for.

-It's the times when you don't you what you want, that you may regret.
+It's the time when you don't do what you want, that you may regret.

 Looking back at my own life, this has pretty much been true across the board, especially in the cases where I didn't necessarily get the short-term or long-term outcome I had hoped for.